I am buying a semi-detached house in Leyton. Conveyancing solicitors are said to be ‘a necessary evil’ but can I do it myself?

 If you require a home loan the shortness of the lease will likely be a potential deal breaker.
 Discount the price by the amount the lease extension will cost if not already taken into account.
 If the existing owner has owned the property for at least twenty four months you could ask them to start the process of the extension and then assign it to you.
 You can add 90 years to the existing lease with a zero ground rent applied.
 You should speak to your conveyancing solicitor regarding this.

 I have recently realised that I have Fifty years remaining on my lease in Leyton.
 I now wish to extend my lease but my landlord is can not be found.
 What options are available to me?

 If you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
 This will mean that your lease can be granted an extra 90 years by the magistrate.
 You will be obliged to prove that you have made all reasonable attempts to track down the landlord.
 On the whole a specialist may be useful to try and locate and to produce an expert document to be used as proof that the landlord is indeed missing.
 It is wise to seek advice from a property lawyer in relation to devolving into the landlord’s disappearance and the vesting order request to the County Court overseeing Leyton.

 After years of dialogue we cannot agree with our landlord on how much the lease extension should cost for our flat in Leyton.
 Can we issue an application to the Residential Property Tribunal Service?

-Where there is a missing landlord or if there is dispute about what the lease extension should cost, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to make a decision on the price.
+in cases where there is a absentee landlord or where there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to assess the price payable.